Redistricting

 Every 10 years the congressional and legislative districts within states are redrawn because the districts must be of roughly equal population by law.

-On May 10, 2011, Governor Daniels signed the state's current legislative and congressional districts into law.
+On October 4, 2021, Governor Holcomb signed the state's new legislative and congressional districts into law.
+These took effect in the November 2022 elections.

 Maps